 What causes mold on my roof?

 As time progresses, there is a good chance mold will grow on your roof.
-If you leave roof mold alone, it will eventually damage your home.
+If you leave roof mold alone, it will eventually damage your home, requiring possibly hiring a roofing contractor.
 Let’s take a look at how you can identify mold on your roof, why it forms and what can be done to stop it from spreading.

 What Does Roof Mold Look Like?